javers/javers.github.io/documentation/repository-configuration/index.md

 *  `jv_commit` — JaVers commits metadata,
 *  `jv_snapshot` — domain object snapshots.

-JaVers has simple schema-create implementation.
+JaVers has a simple schema-create implementation.
-If table is absent, JaVers simply creates it, together with sequence and indexes.
+If a table is missing, JaVers simply creates it, together with a sequence and indexes.
-There is no schema-update, so if you drop a column, index or sequence, it wouldn’t be recreated automatically.
+There’s no schema-update, so if you drop a column, index or sequence, it wouldn’t be recreated automatically.

 <h2 id="custom-json-serialization">Custom JSON serialization</h2>
 JaVers is meant to support various persistence stores for